MrTK-Dev/TAGEDITOR/README.md

 # TAGEDITOR

-C# programm for editing of mp3-Tags
+C# Source Code for "ID3-TagEditor".
+This application can be used to automate ID3-Tags of .mp3 files.